Professor Robert Bordone

 Clinical Fellow, Harvard Negotiation & Mediation Clinical Program

-Heather is a graduate of Northwestern University School of Law and Saint Olaf College.
-Prior to attending law school, she founded and directed a not-for-profit alternative magazine for young women, Alive Magazine.
-Heather is HNMCP’s Clinical Fellow, working with Harvard Law School student practice organizations.
+Sara is a graduate of Harvard Law School and Dartmouth College.
+Sara is HNMCP’s Clinical Fellow, working on special projects within the Clinic and with Harvard Law School student practice organizations.

 Clinical Administrator, Harvard Negotiation & Mediation Clinical Program